tsimeonov/Computer-Science/Node JS Comprehensive Guide/notes.md

 <h5>3.1.5 REPL Mode</h5>

 You can use `NODE_REPL_MODE` environment variable to determine in which mode you want to run the Node.js REPL.
+The three possible values are:
+- `sloppy` - The REPL is set to nonstrict mode.